South Dakota, New Hampshire, West Virginia lead in getting COVID-19 shots into arms

 To get the Pfizer vaccine, he said he had to fill out a consent form, schedule an appointment during which there were a limited number of slots, fill out a COVID vaccine card, go get the vaccine and then wait for 15 minutes to make sure he didn’t have an allergic reaction.

 “So that’s nothing like the process for getting a flu vaccine or tetanus shot, where you’re basically in and out.
 This process is logistically challenging for hospitals so it’s not surprising there are delays,” said Dr. Adalja.
+“Hospitals are getting faster over the last several days and weeks, but it is still something that is cumbersome to perform for hospitals.”

+Another reason health care systems are “being deliberate” with the COVID-19 vaccinations could be that hospitals cannot afford to have a lot of staff out due to vaccine reactions as the respiratory disease is surging across the U.S., said L.J.
+Tan, chief strategy officer of the Immunization Action Coalition.

+He said many systems are figuring out how to manage the relatively large number of Pfizer-BioNTech doses they get.
+One approach could be sending their staff to different clinics to get vaccinated based on where the vaccine is available, which could save doses but also delay getting the healthcare workers vaccinated.

 Sign up for Daily Newsletters